ashleywillard/healthy-eff/README.md

 #### Final set-up

-Run the following to set up the gems we've used for this project.
+Run the setup script to install gems and set up the database.

-    .../healthy-eff$ bundle install

-Run the following to restart the database and add in the employees you specified in the `db/seeds.rb`.

-*** Note: this will wipe the current database and start from only the seeds.
-All previous activities and database transactions will be deleted.
-You'll probably only want to run this once for setup. ***

-    .../healthy-eff$ rake db:reset
+    .../healthy-eff$ ./bin/setup

 Start a server and enjoy!